ECG-X/ECG_QT_Visualisation/README.md

-# Research Title: Evaluating the Impact of Pseudo-Colour and Coordinate System on the Detection of Medication-induced ECG Changes
+# The Impact of Pseudo-Colour and Coordinate System on ECG Interpretation

-We show that visualising an electrocardiograph (ECG) using Polar coordinates, and applying a horizontal pseudo-colour filter over the signal, significantly helps lay-people to detect QT-interval increases.
+We conducted a resaerch showing that visualising an electrocardiograph (ECG) using Polar coordinates, and applying a horizontal pseudo-colour filter over the signal, significantly helps lay-people to detect increases in the QT-interval.
 Here is the link for the research paper: xxxxx

 ## Getting Started

-This repository will get you a copy of the R-scripts and the ECG signals on your local machine for development and testing purposes.
+This repository will get you a copy of the R-scripts used to create the visualisations and the raw ECG signals on your local machine for development and testing purposes.

 ### Prerequisites